-Google Sheets : We figured that alot of us use Google spreadsheets documents to store and share data with colleagues or friends. so we worked on a plugin to connect these spreadsheets to DSS.
-We finished it in time and even tested on several documents.
+Google Sheets : We figured that a lot of us use Google Spreadsheets documents to store and share data with colleagues or friends so we worked on a plugin to connect these spreadsheets to DSS.
+We finished it in time and even tested it on several documents.
 There's only one little bug I have to correct and it will be available very soon. - Jérémy

-This was the first hands-on DUG that we organized and we were impressed with the high-level of our users and how into it they got!
-So we've decided to do something similar for our next User Group, and work in small groups based on interests and expertise!
+This was the first hands-on DUG that we organized and we were impressed with the high skill level of our users and how into it they got!
+So we've decided to do something similar for our next DUG, working in small groups based on interests and expertise!

-You should sign-up right now by clicking right here:
+You should sign up right now by clicking here: